Anger and Anger Management

 Anger as a Serious Issue

 There is a real difference between having an occasional angry response and anger being your primary response.

-Others may develop an angry, oppositional style as a way of preventing themselves from the possibility of appearing weak or vulnerable.
+Others may develop an angry, aggressive style as a way of preventing themselves from the possibility of appearing weak or vulnerable.

-It is as though they feel that the expression of anger is the only answer.
+It is as though they feel that the expression of anger is the only way to appear strong.

 How we interpret things determines how we feel about them.

 How your anger gets expressed however, is really the question.
 Are you unable to control your anger?
 Is it excessive and more powerfully expressed than necessary to make your point?